jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 - crisis
 - dark night of the soul

-From the perspective of this scroll, the hive is reaching the limits of how long it can preserve collapse.
+From the perspective of this text, the hive is reaching the limits of how long it can preserve collapse.

 ---